 However, the open front is an area where cats can launch litter, and the overall box is a bit small if you have large cats.

 |32” x 13.39” x 12.2” OR 20.47” x 16.14” x 14.56”

 If you have dogs in the home, it’s time to check out top-entry litter boxes.
 The beauty of these is that healthy cats can get in and out, but your dog can’t get their head in far enough to eat the cat droppings.

 When it comes to top-entry litter boxes, the option that IRIS makes is a good one.
-There are four different color options and two different sizes available, so there’s a good chance that there will be an option that you like.
+There are four different color options available, so there’s a good chance that there will be an option that you like.